-Students will discuss music genres, film music, and enhance their music literacy skills through a basic introduction to solfege.
+Students will discuss music genres, film music, and enhance their music literacy skills through a basic introduction to solfege and instruments such as guitar, bass, keyboard, and drum set.

-7020M - Chorus 7

-8020M - Chorus 8
+7020M - Chorus 7 8020M - Chorus 8

 Chorus provides the student singer an opportunity to rehearse and perform appropriate choral music for two major concerts, with additional community appearances.
 The choral literature includes various styles and arrangements of two-part to four-part pieces, for voices in categories of soprano, alto, tenor, and bass.
 All students sing in the voice part which is chosen for them based upon their audition.
 Treble voices will rotate between soprano and alto.
 Students will learn basic music literacy skills and aural skills using solfege.
 Student grades are based upon their completed assignments and on their singing participation in concerts and daily classes.
 Additional small ensemble opportunities are available after school on a volunteer basis.
 Participation in an after-school group, while offering additional training and performance opportunities, does not affect a chorus student's grade.